Skip to content

 terraform_count_ls.png

-Hence, we need to create three different file.
-Here, I used variable configuration file for creating three files and modified configuration file to read the filename from variable configuration.
+Hence, we need to create three different files.
+Here, I used a variable configuration file for creating three files and modified configuration file to read the filename from variable configuration.

 variable filename {